JoergHeseler/point-cloud-samples-for-preservation-testing/README.md

 # 3D Sample Files for Digital Preservation Testing

-This repository contains sample 3D files in various "archive-friendly" formats and subversions, designed for testing with digital preservation tools developed within the [NFDI4Culture](https://nfdi4culture.de/) project.
-The selection of these volume-based formats and point cloud formats, including glTF, DAE, X3D, OBJ, PLY, STL, and E57, is based on a prior [Identification of Archive-Friendly Formats](https://docs.google.com/spreadsheets/d/1c3EeDgJ2qWNWc35F35atYD4mgLkvk5tS7q632Ti-eDE/edit?gid=852170763#gid=852170763).
+This repository contains sample 3D pointcloud files in various "archive-friendly" formats and subversions, designed for testing with digital preservation tools developed within the [NFDI4Culture](https://nfdi4culture.de/) project.
+The selection of these pointcloud formats, including E57, LAS and PLY, is based on a prior [Identification of Archive-Friendly Formats](https://docs.google.com/spreadsheets/d/1c3EeDgJ2qWNWc35F35atYD4mgLkvk5tS7q632Ti-eDE/edit?gid=852170763#gid=852170763).

 File conversions of sample files of this repository were performed using [Blender](https://www.blender.org/), [MeshLab](https://www.meshlab.net/), and [CloudCompare](https://www.danielgm.net/cc/).
 These files aim to support robust workflows for validating and preserving 3D data.